06 Sep Biggest Mistakes Nonprofits Make in Communications

 There is a simple test to see if you are talking too much about yourself.
 Take a look at your last donor letter.
 In red, circle all of the times you say “I,” “we,” or the name of your organization.
 In blue, circle all of the times you say any form of “you.”
 We really don’t want to see the red outnumber the blue.
 Instead of saying “we were able to send five kids to school,” try “thanks to your support, five children are now receiving an education.”
 You always want to remind your supporters that they make the work possible, whether that is through funding, volunteering, or in-kind donations.

 We want supporters to read and digest our messages.
 Make them short and sweet and get straight to the point.
-Fluffing up the content is a waste of time.
-If you feel like you have more to say, send out a short summary and offer a click through to a blog post that explains the topic at length for supporters who are interested in getting more in depth.
+Fluffing up the content is often a waste of time.
+If you feel like you have more to say, send out a short summary and offer a click through to a blog post that explains the topic at length for supporters who are interested in learning more.